 There is the problem of high fixed costs that are difficult to offset against variable and flexible payments from customers.
-So co-working spaces are trying new differentiators, like a women’s only and industry specific co-working space to hack stickiness.
+So co-working spaces are trying new differentiators, like a women’s only and industry-specific co-working space to hack stickiness.
 They’re also bundling services, like housing and group discounts for the same reason.
-They’re also offering professional services, food, dry cleaning, travel & visa services to pull in more revenue.
+They’re throwing in food, dry cleaning, and travel & visa services to pull in more revenue.
 Coworking spaces are going to continue to grow, and we will see more collaborations between early-stage businesses and corporate innovation teams.

-The democratization of computing power through cloud services, the networks created by social network, and the use of smartphones are accelerating this movement.
+The democratization of computing power through cloud services, the networks created by social media, and the use of smartphones are enabling this movement.

 There is a massive shift happening where more and more people are moving to the gig economy.
 Most people, 70% of those who offered a service, said their experience of the gig economy was positive.

 Local legislative responses vary.
-Some give sharing economy companies carte blanche while Austin Texas banned Uber.
-Seattle allowed sharing economy workers to unionize, while Utah requires companies to register with the state.
+Some give sharing economy companies carte blanche while cities like Austin Texas banned Uber.
+Seattle allowed these workers to unionize, while Utah requires companies to register with the state.

-Site like TaskRabbit, Upwork, Uber create opportunities for micro-entrepreneurs.
-Etsy, Amazon and Ebay have millions of entrepreneurs operating on their platforms and they’re not all small businesses.
+Sites like TaskRabbit, Upwork and Uber create opportunities for micro-entrepreneurs.
+Etsy, Amazon and eBay have millions of businesses operating on their platforms and they’re not all small.
 Some are multi-million dollar operations.

 Sharing economy workers do not get benefits or insurance.
-But as the gig economy grows we are going to see companies fill this gap by offering some version of benefits packaged specifically for this market.
+But as this sector grows we are going to see companies fill this gap by offering some version of benefits packaged specifically for this market.